ivanBalev/InSelfLove/README.md

 * reCAPTCHA Enterprise implemented to prevent abusive traffic without user friction

 * Stripe payment integrated into project UI
+  - Test it out by logging in as admin and creating an appointment slot by clicking on any day in the calendar
+  - Then, as user, reqeust to book the slot
+  - As admin, approve the request
+  - Once approved, the user will be given the option to pay
 <p>
    <img src="https://res.cloudinary.com/dzcajpx0y/image/upload/v1678906628/aididie_fvo2r9.gif" title="StripePayment" alt="StripePayment" width="740"/>&nbsp;
 </p>